-2022 2021
+2023 2022

 US\$'000 US\$'000

 Financial assets

-Cash and restricted cash deposits 173 434
+Cash 32 173

 Sensitivity analysis

 In managing commodity price and interest rate risks the Group aims to reduce the impact of short-term fluctuations on the Group's earnings.
 However, credit considerations limit the amount of hedging with derivative instruments that the Group can enter into.
 The Group and the Company do not use derivative instruments to manage foreign exchange rate risk.
 Over the longer-term, permanent changes in commodity prices, interest rates and exchange rates will have an impact on profit.